William "Rip" Robertson: Central Intelligence Agency

 In a subsequent Central American operation, a team of guerrillas led by Robertson mis-identified a British cargo ship for a Soviet freighter at anchor in a Nicaraguan harbor that was thought to be en route to Cuba with arms and ordnance for Fidel Castro.
 Robertson's guerrillas mined the vessel, sinking it in the harbor and killing some British seamen, resulting in an international uproar and a diplomatic demarche from London.
 Robertson accepted responsibility for the operation and although he was dismissed from the Agency by the chief of the CIA's Western Hemisphere Division, Colonel J.C.
 King—reportedly on Eisenhower's orders—Robertson was never considered to be an outcast by his CIA colleagues.

 Robertson remained in Nicaragua, where he acquired large tracts of farmland near Puerto Cabezas on the Caribbean coast and went into the coffee business.
 He was thus well positioned to provide covert assistance to CIA when it began the search for remote sites to train Cuban exiles.
 Robertson offered such a site which became the principal training camp for what was to become Brigade 2506, which subsequently landed at the Bay of Pigs in 1961.
 At this time, Robertson was re-employed by the Agency on a contract (vice staff) basis to help lead the 2506 Brigade during the 1961 invasion of Cuba.
 During the battle he commanded the ship Barbara J while Grayston Lynch commanded the ship Blagar.
 Robertson and Lynch both went ashore to supervise the brigade from the beach.
 Both Robertson and Lynch were under fire for several hours until they were ordered by Washington off the beach—an order which they reluctantly obeyed.

-During Operation l'Ommegang, Robertson subsequently led a unit of 17 Cuban exiles in the Congo Crisis. in an attempt to rescue US nationals being held hostage by rebel factions during the Simba Rebellion, including CIA agents in the Orientale Province, and especially around Stanleyville.
-During Operation Dragon Rouge (Operation Red Dragon) his team managed to rescue 24 of 25 stranded missionaries at the Kilometer 8 mission just north of Stanleyville.
+During Operation l'Ommegang, Robertson subsequently led a unit of 17 Cuban exiles in the Congo Crisis. in an attempt to rescue an international group of missionaries being held hostage by rebel factions during the Simba Rebellion.
+Their original target included CIA agents in the Orientale Province, and especially around Stanleyville.
+But the Belgian Red Berets got to them first.
+During Operation Dragon Rouge (Operation Red Dragon) his team managed to rescue 24 of 25 stranded missionaries at the Kilometer 8 mission just north of Stanleyville during a heated gun battle to and from the Mission 8 complex.